michlin0825/strands-agentcore-app-20250917/README.md

 ## 🚀 Deployment

-### Two Types of Deployment
+### Two Types of Operations

-#### 🏗️ Infrastructure Deployment (First Time Setup)
+#### 🏗️ Infrastructure Deployment (One-Time Setup)
 ```bash
 python deploy_agentcore_v2.py
 ```

-**Purpose**: Creates the **AgentCore runtime infrastructure** in AWS cloud
+**What it does**:
-- Creates ECR repository for container images
+- 📦 Creates ECR repository for container images
-- Builds and pushes Docker image with your agent code
+- 🐳 Builds Docker image with your agent code
+- ☁️ Pushes image to AWS ECR
-- Creates AgentCore runtime in AWS Bedrock
+- 🤖 Creates AgentCore runtime in AWS Bedrock
-- Returns runtime ARN for local configuration
+- 📋 Returns runtime ARN for configuration

-**When to use**:
+**When to run**:
-- First time setup
+- ✅ First time setup
-- When you modify agent code (agent.py, tools, etc.)
+- ✅ When you modify agent code (agent.py, web_search_tool.py, knowledge_base_tool.py)
-- When updating the container image
+- ✅ When updating dependencies or Dockerfile

+**Output**: You'll get a runtime ARN to add to your `.env` file

-#### 🌐 Local Web Interface (Daily Usage)
+#### 🌐 Local Application Startup (Daily Usage)
 ```bash
 ./start_env_app.sh
 ```

-**Purpose**: Starts the **local Streamlit web interface** that connects to deployed runtime
+**What it does**:
+- ✅ Activates virtual environment
-- Validates environment and dependencies
+- ✅ Validates environment variables
-- Starts web app on http://localhost:8503
+- 🌐 Starts Streamlit web app on http://localhost:8503
-- Connects to existing AgentCore runtime via AGENT_RUNTIME_ARN
+- 🔗 Connects to your deployed AgentCore runtime

-**When to use**:
+**When to run**:
-- Daily usage after initial setup
-- Testing and interacting with your deployed agent
-- No infrastructure changes needed
+- ✅ Every time you want to use the app
+- ✅ After restarting your computer
+- ✅ For testing and daily interaction

+**Requirements**: Must have completed infrastructure deployment first

 ### Manual Runtime Creation (Alternative)
 If automated deployment fails, you can create the runtime manually: